gecko0307/gscript3/README.md

 - Array length is now returned by the built-in `length` property instead of a global `length` function
 - `print` instead of `writeln`
 - Spawning functions as threads/coroutines; see below
+- Standard math functions at the VM instruction level
 - AST macros; see below.

 Architecture improvements: